The India Fix: BSF's expanded jurisdiction underlines India's current moment of federal breakdown

 What explains these heightened federal tensions?
 A major factor is the curious structure of politics in the country at the moment.
 While the BJP faces little opposition at the Centre, the political challenge it faces actually breaks down along a federal cleavage.
 Even as it is unchallenged in New Delhi, the BJP’s dominance plummets sharply in states like West Bengal.
 In fact, even in states it has a significant presence, there is now a regular pattern of the BJP underperforming in state elections compared to national ones, mirroring its outsized power in New Delhi.

 This lopsided power distribution means the BJP often brusquely uses its position at the Centre to try and push its agenda in the states given that its local influence can often be low (or even close to zero in the two states involved in the BSF row: Bengal and Punjab).
+Notably, the head of the BSF attributed the new rules to alleged changes in demography, jumping into a political fight around alleged migration from Bangladesh that the BJP is having in Bengal and Assam.
 Even on mundane matters of governance, there are constant reports of the Centre barely consulting the states when framing policy.
-Notably, the head of the BSF attributed the new rules to alleged changes in demography, jumping into a political fight around alleged migration from Bangladesh that the BJP is having in Bengal and Assam.

 The farm laws are a good example of Modi’s centralised style and the federal friction it causes.
 Passed in 2020, the laws intruded on a state subject, agriculture.
 To make it worse, they were passed with no consultation with the states.
 The result: the laws faced a brick wall in the states of Punjab and Haryana, where a large section of farmers came out on street protest.
 Punjab, in fact, even went so far as to pass its own legislation to try and counter the Centre’s laws.
 Unwilling to bend, the Modi government had to break, withdrawing the farm laws.